GreptimeTeam/docs/docs/v0.8/en/user-guide/query-data/promql.md

 ### Timestamp precision

 The timestamp precision in PromQL is limited by its query syntax, only supporting calculations up to millisecond precision.
 However, GreptimeDB supports storing high-precision timestamps, such as microseconds and nanoseconds.
-When using PromQL for calculations, these high-precision timestamps are implicitly converted to millisecond precision, potentially leading to a loss of accuracy.
+When using PromQL for calculations, these high-precision timestamps are implicitly converted to millisecond precision.

 ### Binary